Elevate Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 In addition, legumes contain about 25% protein, a factor that must also be considered when judging the meat content of this dog food.

-The sixth ingredient is brewers yeast, which can be a controversial item.
+The ninth ingredient is brewers yeast, which can be a controversial item.
 Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.

 Fans believe yeast repels fleas and supports the immune system.